 New!
 Now you can subscribe to PTSD and Me to keep up with new posts and comments.

 People in crisis often want to know where they can get help.
 Grounding exercises for PTSD can help get us through the short term.
-Here is a comprehensive list of US treatment centers that specialize in PTSD.
+Here is a way of finding US and global treatment centers that specialize in PTSD.
 That is of course assuming you are privileged enough to have access to these resources.
 Not everyone is.
 And in case I forget next winter, here are some tips on PTSD and the holidays.
+One of the most disturbing symptoms of PTSD is flashbacks, especially when they result in "non-epilectic seizures" or what a doctor might have called "pseudo-seizures," though there is nothing "pseudo" about them.

 Picking a therapist can be difficult for someone with PTSD, because often times the PTSD itself messes with our pickers.
 Through necessity and trial and error and generous borrowing of other people's wisdom, I've come up with a brief subjective guide on how to choose a therapist for ptsd.
 It contains links to some other, less subjective guides too.

 Along with getting medical and psychological help, medication helped get me stabilized even though I was really resistant to it because of being a recovering addict.
 I wasn't resistant to trying Effexor, and kind of wish I had been (see Battle of the Effexor and Joy of Meds: Effexor withdrawal) I have quite a bit to say about PTSD and 12-step programs.
 While 12-step programs saved my life, I found that their one-size-fits-all model did more harm than good after the initial haze of the drugs and alcohol wore off.
 There is more than one type of addict (and some more on the subject here).
 And although it claims not to hew any one denominational line, it is based on Christianity in some ways that were harmful to my recovery.
 I finally decided to leave 12 step approaches, a difficult decision.
 In hindsight, however, some of the most exploitative folks I ever met were from the halls of twelve step rooms and the addictions recovery industry.
+Spiritual and psychological abuse are real and create huge barriers to recovery.
+Just to be sure, I tried a few alternatives to 12 step approaches that were promising but fizzled out, so I tried again, home group and everything, The results were the same, but magnified in a way that really drove the point home.
+For the past few years, I have found an Al-Anon home group that takes care to welcome everyone and not get caught up in "my way or the highway thinking.
+It turns out that my main problem, as long as I don't pick up, is not with substances, but with addicted dysfunctional people, so this Al-Anon has turned into a real home group for me.
+Might not work for everyone, but it is working for me.

-Betrayal bonds form a major part of PTSD as I have experienced it, so I've spent a lot of time writing about them.
-You might have heard of this as Stockholm syndrome.
-They take a number of different forms.
-Fully understanding the nature and effects of betrayal was key to beginning my recovery from PTSD.
 If you are interested, I can tell you more about my PTSD.
 Some days are still rough (skin-crawling, time-wasting, losing time, etc) but I have found a certain amount of recovery, and my life is once again bearable, even enjoyable on good days.
-And I'm still here.
+And I'm still here, yes still here, and even now, still here.
 Partly it depends on which dogs I feed.
 It also helps to have a loving and supportive network of friends.
 Oh, and to stay far away from toxic relationships.

 Hi GettingBetter,